Amir1887/Myanmar-Flood/README.md

 # Myanmar-Flood

-This project is focused on developing tech solutions to improve disaster response for Myanmar's flood crisis that started on 9 September 2024.
-The app will assist in real-time damage assessment, needs analysis, and provide a dashboard for decision-makers and aid organizations.
+This project is focused on developing tech solutions to improve disaster response to Myanmar's flood crisis, which started on September 9, 2024.
+The app will assist in real-time damage assessment and needs analysis and provide a dashboard for decision-makers and aid organizations.

-This project had won Myanmar Flood Response hackathon which you can find here: https://devpost.com/software/myanmar-flood-platform
+This project won the Myanmar Flood Response hackathon which you can find here: https://devpost.com/software/myanmar-flood-platform

-and here the link of the hackathon: https://myanmar-flood-response.devpost.com/
+and here is the link to the hackathon: https://myanmar-flood-response.devpost.com/

 # What it does